 We’ve put together this list of tips and techniques that you can use to make sure you’re Facebook competition is a great success.

-How have the rules for Facebook competitions changed?
+So, how have the rules for Facebook competitions changed over time?

-In 2013, Facebook approved the like and comment on posts to enter mechanic, meaning third-party apps were no longer necessary to create Facebook competitions.
-This new freedom was soon in jeopardy in 2014, when Facebook banned like-gating, meaning that brands couldn’t incentivise people to use social plugins or like a page.
+Later in 2013, Facebook approved the like and comment on posts to enter mechanic, which meant third-party apps were no longer necessary to create Facebook competitions.
+This new movement was soon in jeopardy in 2014, when Facebook banned like-gating, which stopped brands from incentivising people to use social plugins or to like a page.
 This included offering rewards based on whether or not a person liked a page.

-The restrictions continued in 2015 and still remain that you cannot ask entrants to share your giveaway on their personal timeline or with their friends as a means of entry.
-Any kind of action that involves a personal timeline or friend connection isn’t allowed (including tagging and messaging).
+The restrictions continued in 2015 as brands are still not allowed to ask entrants to share their giveaway on personal timelines or with their friends as a means of entry.
+Any kind of action that involves a personal timeline or friend connection isn’t allowed; including tagging and messaging.